PureGero/youtube-video-watch-count/README.md

 2. In Google Chrome, open `chrome://extensions/`.

-3. At the top-right of the page, click on `Load unpacked`.
+3. At the top-left of the page, click on `Load unpacked`.

 4. Select the youtube-video-watch-count folder.